mandeep-rana/colx585_group6/milestone_2/Project_Proposal.md

 - Each model is taking ~15-20 hours to train which is very time consuming.

 Aside from minor changes in data.
 The overall goal still holds true from Milestone 1.
-The team is building a machine learning model for translating for either of  Estonian, Czech and Portuguese audio( depending on best WER)  into English text.
+The team is building a machine learning model for translating for either of  Estonian, Czech and Portuguese audio( depending on lowest WER amongst them)  into English text.